karttur/soil-spectro/_posts/2022/2022-09-12-spectrodata-OSSL4ML03-plot.markdown

 share: true
 ---

+This post is the third in a series on organising and analysing data from the Open Soil Spectral Library (OSSL).
+To run the scripts used in this post you need to setup a Python environment, and clone or download the python scripts from a [GitHub repository (repo)](https://github.com/karttur/OSSL-pydev/), as explained in the post [Clone the OSSL python package](../../libspectrosupport/spectrosupport-OSSL-clone).

 ### Introduction

 This post is a manual for how to explore, by plotting, the OSSL data downloaded and organized as otlined in the previous posts of this blog.
 The plotting is done using a Python script and the <span class='package'>matplotlib</span> package.
 With it you can plot both the spectra and the laboratory data.

 ### Prerequisites

 This post requires that you followed processing as outlined in the  posts on [downloading](../spectrodata-OSSL4ML01-download) and [importing](../spectrodata-OSSL4ML01-arrange) the OSSL spectral data.
 You must also have access to a Python interpreter with the <span class='package'>matplotlib</span> package installed.
-The previous post tells how to setup a Python environment using <span class='terminalapp'>conda</span>, including adding the <span class='package'>matplotlib</span> package.
+If you want to have an example structure of command files, access the [OSSL-data repo](https://github.com/karttur/OSSL-data/).
+This post is more of a stand-alone explanation of how to setup processing using the python module <span class='module'>OSSL_plot</span>; the post [Run ossl-xspectre modules](../../libspectrosupport/spectrosupport-OSSL-run) instead starts from the structure of a prepared example of [OSSL-data](https://github.com/karttur/OSSL-data/), also accessible from GitHub.

 ### Plot OSSL

-The python package <span class='package'>matplotlib</span> have almost endless possibilities for designing data plots.
+The python package <span class='package'>matplotlib</span> has almost endless possibilities for designing data plots.
 Only a few of the functions are predefined in the module <span class='module'>OSSL_plot.py</span>.
 If you want to develop your own plot functions for OSSL spectral data plots you are free to use the <span class='module'>OSSL_plot.py</span> as a starting point.
-I use the <span class='app'>Eclipse</span> Integrated Development Environment (IDE) for developing my Python scripts and package, and the [previous post](../spectrodata-OSSL4ML01-arrange) contain links to instructions for installing <span class='app'>Eclipse</span> for PyDev.

 #### Spectral plots